-Note: The entry conditions in this schedule only apply to species in the Plants Biosecurity Index listed under Import Specifications for Nursery Stock as "see 155.02.06 under Carya ovata", and are additional to those specified in sections 1, 2 and 3 of the import health standard.
+"The cultures have been derived from parent stock tested and found free of virus diseases."
+Note: The entry conditions in this schedule only apply to species in the Plants Biosecurity Index listed under Import Specifications for Nursery Stock as "see 155.02.06 under Fuchsia", and are additional to those specified in sections 1, 2 and 3 of the import health standard.
+GENERAL CONDITIONS: